albtad01/Porous-Matrix-Solver/README.md

 ## Solution Approach

-To solve the problem, we utilize a data structure based on Disjoint Set.
-The code is designed for a generic NxM matrix.
-For "Matrix Visualization" three examples of visualization have been provided.
+To solve the problem
+- I've utilized a data structure based on Disjoint Set.
+- The code is designed for a generic NxM matrix.
+- For "Matrix Visualization" three examples of visualization have been provided.
 To visualize them, simply execute the preceding code: for each randomly generated matrix, the three representations will be displayed.

 ## Contributors